ahfretheim/taylorSeries/README.md

 1) DEFINE YOUR SYMBOL IN YOUR LOCAL ENVIRONMENT/SCRIPT
 2) LOCALLY IMPORT BOTH SYMBOL AND SYMPY TO COMPLETE (1) AND WRITE YOUR EXPRESSIONS WHEN USING THIS LIBRARY.

+Note also, in the below documentation, that the most important and top level functionalities are actually included last, because they depend upon the more basic functionalities described before.

 Functions:

     factorial - Recursively computes the factorial of an integer.
 If a